 Fats, Oils and Grease

-Fats, Oils and Grease (FOG) is composed of animal and vegetable fats and oils that are used to cook and prepare food.
+Fats, Oils and Grease (FOG) are composed of animal and vegetable fats and oils that are used to cook and prepare food.
 Typically, FOG enters a plumbing system from dishwashing, floor cleaning, and equipment sanitation.
 Sanitary sewer systems are neither designed nor equipped to handle the FOG that can accumulate on the interior of the sewer collection system pipes from improperly maintained discharges.
 These accumulations may cause a sanitary sewer overflow (SSO).
 A SSO is the unintentional flow of untreated sewage onto the ground or into a facility, home, or waterway.
-SSO's create a health risk to the public, damage property, and pollute our environment.
+SSOs create a health risk to the public, damage property, and pollute our environment.

 Domestic Users are encouraged to follow the following guidelines:

 - Do not pour fats, oil, or grease down the drain.

 - Soak up the grease after frying with paper towels and put into the garbage.